All Products

 • Acceleration Region is set to Outside Chinese Mainland, but the selected live center is in Chinese Mainland.

-For further guidance, see How do I select the acceleration region for a domain name?
+For further guidance, see How do I select the acceleration region for a domain name?.

 Live Center

-Step 3: Configure a CNAME record
+Step 3: Configure CNAME records

-1. Log on to Alibaba Cloud DNS for public authoritative zones.
+1. Log on to Alibaba Cloud DNS.

 Parameter